JosephLeger/Workflow_RNA-seq/README.md

 ### STAR Raw Counts Workflow
 3. **Alignment to the genome :** Clean FASTQ files are then mapped to the previously indexed reference genome in order to identify the regions from which the reads come. **STAR** thus generates BAM files containing the reads aligned to the genome.
-A quality control is carried out on the BAM files resulting from alignment to ensure reads have been correctly mapped.
+A quality control is carried out on the BAM files resulting from alignment to ensure reads were correctly mapped.

 4. **Quantification :** This step uses **subread** featureCounts function to convert the BAM files containing the aligned reads into a count table usable for further analyzes.

 ### RSEM Estimation Workflow
 3. **Transcripts estimation :** Clean FASTQ files are then mapped to the previously indexed reference genome in order to identify the regions from which the reads come. **STAR** and **RSEM** are used to make an estimate of the abundance of each transcript.
 Resulting .genes.results and .isoforms.results files contain respectively the results of the estimation of expression by genes or by transcripts which will be used for further analyzes.
-A quality control is carried out on the BAM files resulting from alignment to ensure reads have been correctly mapped.
+A quality control is carried out on the BAM files resulting from alignment to ensure reads were correctly mapped.

 ### Post-Processing Data Analysis
 Following data analyzes are performed locally using R or Python.
 A complete script for basic DESeq2 analysis while performing STAR Raw Counts Workflow is provided in R script folder.